AustralianBioCommons/how-to-workflowhub-space/index.md

 ---

-{% include callout.html type="note" content="Are you looking to register a new version of an existing workflow, or edit the metadata for an existing workflow?
+{% include callout.html type="tip" content="Are you looking to register a new version of an existing workflow, or edit the metadata for an existing workflow?
 [See this page instead](workflow_maintenance)!" %}

 ## Quick start guide